 - F. For any Leave of Absence, or portion thereof, that is not covered by FMLA, the Employee retains eligibility for participation in the University's health, dental, and vision coverage, but the University does not contribute to maintain the Employee's coverage. - G. Leaves of Absence have implications related to an Employee's clinical privileges, which are managed separately from this Article pursuant to the UMHS Medical Staff Bylaws and related Policies and Procedures.
 Employees requesting a leave pursuant to this Article should ensure that they understand the impact of such leave on their clinical privileges. - H. Medical reports, records and other medical information related to a Leave of Absence are confidential and shared only on a need-to-know basis.
-Such records are kept in a separate file and are not part of the Employee's personnel record. - I. Outside Employment: Employment outside the University while on a leave of absence is cause for termination of University employment unless Michigan Medicine Human Resources office approves the employment in advance, or the employment is for government service or military service. - J. Excused time without pay: An Employee may use excused time without pay for up to fourteen consecutive calendar days.
+Such records are kept in a separate file and are not part of the Employee's personnel record.

-- K. Paid time off (PTO): Paid Time Off (PTO) does not accrue while an Employee is on a leave of absence. - L. Length of service: Length of service, which is calculated from an Employee's latest date of regular employment, continues to accrue during a leave of absence. - M. Extending a leave of absence: Employees are eligible for an extension of a leave of absence in accordance with the regulations provided under the specific type of leave.
-An Employee's request for an extension must be submitted to the appropriate University Human Resource office at least two weeks before the leave of absence expires. - N. Return before the expiration of a leave of absence: An Employee's return to work before the expiration of a leave of absence is at the discretion of the University. - O. Failing to return from a leave of absence: Failure to report for work at the conclusion of a leave of absence without requesting and receiving an extension of the leave is cause for termination of the Employee's University employment.
+- I. Outside Employment: Employment outside the University while on a leave of absence is cause for termination of University employment unless Michigan Medicine Human Resources office approves the employment in advance, or the employment is for government service or military service. - J. Excused time without pay: An Employee may use excused time without pay for up to fourteen consecutive calendar days. - K. Paid time off (PTO): Paid Time Off (PTO) does not accrue while an Employee is on a leave of absence. - L. Length of service: Length of service, which is calculated from an Employee's latest date of regular employment, continues to accrue during a leave of absence. - M. Extending a leave of absence: Employees are eligible for an extension of a leave of absence in accordance with the regulations provided under the specific type of leave.
+An Employee's request for an extension must be submitted to the appropriate University Human Resource office at least two weeks before the leave of absence expires.
+In the event extenuating circumstances prevent the Employee from providing a two week notice for such extension, the Employer will make an effort to work with the Employee related to their request. - N. Return before the expiration of a leave of absence: An Employee's return to work before the expiration of a leave of absence is at the discretion of the University. - O. Failing to return from a leave of absence: Failure to report for work at the conclusion of a leave of absence without requesting and receiving an extension of the leave is cause for termination of the Employee's University employment.